Strangehill/antarg.co/_thesis/Making-My-Own-Website.markdown

 I wish I still had that tacky experiment.

 I moved on to other, shinier parts of the web and that code was lost to the passage of time.
 It might have been wiped off the server that hosted it.
 Maybe it waits indefinitely --- long term storage on an icy hard drive.
-It's not the way I like it but I didn't know any better so I let my data slip away from me.
+It's not the way I like it but I didn't know any better so I let my data drift away from me.

 We've engaged with chat applications and email providers, sometimes for years, before somebody pulls the plug when we're not watching.
-Enthralled by their innovative functionality, we never bother to ask that our data be kept safe for us.
+Enthralled by their innovative functionality, we don't ask for guarantees.
+Before we know it we've pour ourselves clean into the work of digital self-expression.
+Then we start flirting with other websites and those first forays we'd made remain in the back of our minds.
 Inevitably we abandon our chat histories and email archives when new social networks and email services come along.
+The day comes when we want to revisit our toy chest.
+So we go back to those first web applications and discover that the toys from that age of innocence are long gone.
+Only our faulty memories remain because we didn't think of ensuring that our data would be kept safe for us.

 Twenty years have gone by and I'm dismayed that my data leaves me faster than ever before (now with pictures and status updates).
 This unacceptable status quo is a key reason for making this website.